April 12, 2017

 As an apprentice provider, we can either work with organisations as a direct employer running your apprenticeship programme, or we can work in partnership through our preferred lead apprenticeship provider.
 We are also very happy to work with apprenticeship lead providers who want to forge strong networks in this area.
 Find out more about how DPG can support you.

-As of April 6th, all employers with an annual wage bill of over £3 billion are liable to pay the new levy.
+As of April 6th, all employers with an annual wage bill of over £3 million are liable to pay the new levy.